hichana/fdna/PROJECT_PLANNING.md

     -x makes a .env available for use in web app and flow.json -x integrates prettier, svelte prettier plugin
     -x includes ignore files for git and prettier
-- functional UI
+-x functional UI
     -x has project artwork that is image of ascii dna???
-    - user can see a CTA to start building a Flow NFT collection -- includes descriptive text about this project and Web3/Flow, links to marketplaces and projects, and to the four OG Bases FLOATS
+    -x user can see a CTA to start building a Flow NFT collection -- includes descriptive text about this project and Web3/Flow, links to marketplaces and projects, and to the four OG Bases FLOATS
         - (not sure whether to do OG FLOATS or not)
     -x user can login using Blocto and other wallets -x user can see a list of all NFT projects for which their wallet contains a collection that is registered in the nft catalog